 Her grade-two child was suffering from fever a few days after the typhoon struck.
 Her child slowly showed signs of LBM.
 Since they had no medicine, she decided to go to the Air Base so that they could come to their relatives here in Cebu.
 But then they were told that they had to prioritize the elderly, the children and the sick, so they had to wait.

 She then remembered she had her menstruation.
 She decided to take her napkin off and blood started pouring out.
 She then claimed she had a miscarriage.
 She was examined by a foreign doctor who said that her cervix is closed and that she does not seem to be pregnant.
 She answered that maybe it is an ectopic pregnancy.
 They were then given a flight to Cebu for treatment.

-A few admitted they did looting.
-One of them even got her foot wounded while she was looting for water.
+A few admitted they do looting.
+One of them even got her foot wounded while looking for water.
 She said she went to National Bookstore, took some wipes and scotch tape to cover the wound.

 One even said she went to CD-R King to get a mobile phone.
-She did not even go with Samsung because she only took what she needed.
+She did not even go with Samsung or any other smart phones.
+She only took what she needs - a phone that can call and send messages.
 Well, she just sold the phone for Php300, though, so she would have something to pay for her fare.

 They even wondered why people were stealing televisions, laptops and refrigerators.
 These things are pretty useless now since they don't even have electricity.